pazz/alot/docs/source/faq.rst

     Most `text based browsers <http://en.wikipedia.org/wiki/Text-based_web_browser>`_ have
     a dump mode that can be used here.

-6. Why are you $THIS not $THAT way?
+6. Why are you doing $THIS not $THAT way?

     Lazyness and Ignorance: In most cases I simply did not or still don't know a better solution.
     I try to outsource as much as I can to well established libraries and be it only to avoid